SadTreeFriends/turbo-octo-bear/README.md

 ##Wouldn’t it be cool, if you want to do something meaningful but figure out that you have no idea where to start with?

 Project Thingy is a community-based idea factory.
 Any user has the right to thumb up and thumb down an idea.
+There will be a bulletin of all the best ideas that got voted out by the community.
 And the board will digest the most innovative and craziest ideas out by sending a monthly newsletter.
 Who knows, you may make a fortune with one or two of them!

 ***